jupyterlite/jupyterlite/docs/howto/configure/advanced/iframe.md

 When the user clicks on the button, the `toggle` function sends a message to the IFrame via the `postMessage` method.
 This message is intercepted by our extension which changes the theme.
 Moreover, when the host page receives a message from the IFrame notifying of an effective theme change, it displays it to the user.

-In order to visualize this process, launch a minimalist server from the `examples` folder:
+In order to visualize this process, launch a minimalist server from the `examples` directory:

 ```bash
 cd examples